bparanj/crystal/electronics/book/pull-up-circuit-old.md

-## Pull-up circuit
+## Do not use the following

 A simple pull-up circuit is a common configuration in digital electronics used to ensure a known state for an input pin, in microcontrollers or other digital ICs.
 Here's a description of a basic pull-up circuit:

 Components:

 1. One resistor ( 1k to 10k ohms)
 2. A voltage source (usually the circuit's supply voltage, Vcc)
 3. An input pin (often on a microcontroller)